-Saturday, 30th of March is Earth Hour, an hour of accountability recognised across the globe by millions of environmentally-minded people.
+Saturday, March 28 is Earth Hour.
 Set up by the World Wildlife Fund, it aims to bring awareness to the issues surrounding the environment.

-There are many ways that you can recognise Earth Hour.
+There are many ways that you can recognize Earth Hour.
 The most common way to participate, however, is to turn off all your lights for 60 minutes!

 Even though it’s not during school hours, Earth Hour is a fantastic opportunity to discuss sustainability and energy conservation with your students!
 Whether you explore these concepts in the lead up to Saturday or use Earth Hour as a launching pad for more studies into environmental awareness, we have the resources for you and your class.

 Why Do We Do It?